ansible/ansible/docs/docsite/rst/porting_guide_2.0.rst

 Playbook
 ========

-This section duscusses any changes you may need to make to your playbooks.
+This section discusses any changes you may need to make to your playbooks.

 .. code-block:: yaml